jaceva/cs105-cache/cache_lesson.md

 - A cache hit is what increases bridges the performance gap.
 - Cache entries are checked for needed data, if found that's a cache hit.

+When the processor goes to retrieve data from a specific address in main memory, it first looks for the address in cache.
+If found, it retrieves the data paired with the address.

 ### Checkpoints
 **CP1**